Riverside (song): Music video

 Released May 2009, the music video features two children who have been hired by 'The Godfather' to collect a package of lollipops from two women.
 After delivering the goods two lollipops short, 'The Godfather' chases the younger child through the streets, as one of the children sticks 'Riverside' stickers onto various items and eventually slaps a sticker on Sidney himself.
 The video ends with 'The Godfather' being hit by a Hummer H2.
 It was filmed on location in Arnhem, the Netherlands.
 This is visible as there is a fire hose marked 'brandslang' during the indoor chase scene, the cars have Dutch license plates and the clip shows a Dutch Police officer.
 Finally, at some point in the video clip, the chase takes place on the platform of train station Arnhem Presikhaaf.

 An additional music video has been made for the Wizard Sleeve version, which was directed by James Copeman.
 It features on screen painting of people and models walking with paintbrushes.
-You see Wizard Sleeve and Sidney Samson holding pictures and then the camera goes into that picture to reveal the model walking with Sidney Samson rapping in a painting behind her.
+Wizard Sleeve and Sidney Samson are seen holding pictures and then the camera goes into that picture to reveal the model walking with Sidney Samson rapping in a painting behind her.
 It later has scenes with him and another model rapping.